⏳ 19 min read · Last updated: August 2026

 Knowing exactly how often to change hydroponic water is the secret to keeping indoor plants alive and thriving.
 I remember staring at my first countertop basil setup, wondering if the slightly cloudy liquid underneath was normal.
 I kept topping the tank off with plain tap water, which was the right instinct, but I never did a full change.
 After a few weeks, my basil dropped half its leaves and the roots turned into brown mush.
-I learned the hard way that a consistent reservoir change schedule is a firm requirement for small apartment systems.
-Today I want to show you when and how to refresh your reservoir without flooding your kitchen counter.
+That is how I learned a reservoir schedule is not optional in a small system.

 This guide covers every setup a beginner apartment grower is likely to use, from simple Kratky jars to countertop kits to small DWC buckets.
-The schedule changes slightly depending on your tank size, but the core rule stays the same throughout.
+The schedule shifts slightly depending on your tank size, but the core rule stays the same throughout.
+If you are still assembling your first system, my complete beginner’s guide to apartment hydroponics walks through the equipment before you get to maintenance.

 💧 Why Knowing How Often to Change Hydroponic Water Matters